apache/openwhisk/proposals/POEM-3-action-limit-for-namespace.md

 This POEM proposes a new feature that allows administrators to set action limits (memory, timeout, log, and concurrency) for each namespace.

 Sometimes some users want to make an action with more memory and longer duration.
-But, Openwhisk only has a system limit for action shared by all namespaces.
+But, OpenWhisk only has a system limit for action shared by all namespaces.
 There is no way to adjust the action limit for a few users, and changing the action limit setting will affect all users.

-In some private environments, you can operate Openwhisk more flexibly by providing different action limits.
+In some private environments, you can operate OpenWhisk more flexibly by providing different action limits.
 (For example, providing high memory only to some users.)

 ```